 Coming Soon: Revisions to NIJ Ballistic-Resistant Body Armor Standard

-The National Institute of Justice (NIJ) plans to publish an updated version of the current ballistic-resistant body armor standard by early Q2 CY2021.
+The National Institute of Justice (NIJ) plans to publish an updated version of the current ballistic-resistant body armor standard in 2022.
 The new draft version, NIJ 0101.07 Ballistic Resistance of Body Armor, draws from more than ten years of testing conducted under the previous standard (0101.06).
 It was developed through an NIJ Special Technical Committee (STC) made up of criminal justice professionals and testing experts with support from NIJ and Compliance Testing Program (CTP) staff.
 This standard was previously open for public comment, but the public comment period is now closed.
 Find the draft standard and comment sheets here.

 NIJ Standard-0101.07: Clarifying Threat Levels, Refining Ammunition Types, Adding Female Armor Testing